 The crisis accommodation will be limited to international student visa holders in genuine need, who:

-- have less than $1500 in savings and no other avenues of support.
+have no other avenues of support.

 Note: For the latest federal government's COVID-19 announcements, news, updates and advice, visit COVID-19 International Student Support and Welfare.